blessvin/SneakAirs/README.md

 # SneakAirs

-This project was completed as the Final Year Capstone Project by:
+This is the Final Year Capstone Project submission (May 2017) by:

 * Sumod Kulkarni (131090050)
 * Pranav Nayak (131090056)
 * Prit Gala (131090044)
 * Smitesh Modak (131090045)
 * Yash Beri (131090047)

 ## Idea